DumDumDesigns/Nabsta/README.md

 Nabsta is a multi track audio recording application to run on android platforms.
-It will  behave similar to a four track machine used to dub tracks for music creation such as a four track, or similar to a track editor such as Ardour (far from this at the moment, but such capability is in long term goal).
+It will  behave similar to a four track machine or track editor used to dub tracks for music creation.

 Nabsta is still in development / testing phases with.

 Below is a screenshot as of 6/4/2015.

 ![](https://github.com/samuelsegal/Nabsta/blob/master/nabsta_6_5_15_screenshot.png)